 The program is popular among law enforcement officials who may be seeking career advancement for competitive positions in agencies ranging from local police departments to the Department of Homeland Security, according to Ponzio Oliverio, lead faculty for the Master of Criminal Justice program.
 Faculty and instructors are chosen for their combination of academic and professional backgrounds, including those with doctorates, top-ranking police Veterans, and prominent attorneys and judges who bring a wealth of experience to the courses.

 Law enforcement leaders such as San Diego Harbor police chief, John Bolduc, praises National University for its flexible schedule and its accessible curricula, which is particularly important for working criminal justice professionals.
-National University offers students an accelerated approach to learning through its one-class-per-month format, offered for both on-campus and online programs.
+National University offers students an accelerated approach to learning through its one-class-per-month format, offered for both on-site and online programs.

 The Master of Criminal Justice program is designed to provide students with the required knowledge and competence in administration, management and problem-solving skills in the fields of criminal justice.
 Students completing the Master in Criminal Justice are exposed to both theoretical and applied models and concepts in criminal justice administration, as well as qualitative and quantitative research methods.

 To connect with an adviser about National University’s Master of Criminal Justice program, and other related programs, click here.

 About National University